MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/adcsadministration/Confirm-CAAttestationIdentityKeyInfo.md

 ```

 ### -PublicKeyHash
-Specifies an Attestation Identity Key public key of the secure hardware, as the result of the SHA-256 hash algorithm.
+Specifies an Attestation Identity Key (AIK) public key of the secure hardware, as the result of the SHA-256 hash algorithm.
 This value is a 64 character hexadecimal string.

 ```yaml